Anna of Lorraine

 Anna of Lorraine (25 July 1522 – 15 May 1568) was a princess of the House of Lorraine.
 She was Princess of Orange by her first marriage to René of Châlon, and Duchess of Aarschot by her second marriage to Philippe II of Croÿ.

 Life

-Anna was the daughter of Antoine the Good, Duke of Lorraine and Renée of Bourbon-Montpensier.
+Anna was the daughter of Antoine the Good, Duke of Lorraine, and Renée of Bourbon-Montpensier.
 Her maternal grandparents were Gilbert of Bourbon, Count of Montpensier, and Clara Gonzaga.
 Her brothers were Francis I, Duke of Lorraine and Nicolas, Duke of Mercœur.

+By October 1537, Anna was suggested as potential bride to Henry VIII of England.
+Hans Holbein the Younger was dispatched to Lorraine to paint a portrait of Anna for the King.
+Henry chose Anne of Cleves as his new bride, and married her on 6 January 1540, only to have the marriage annulled on 12 July 1540.
+Henry swiftly remarried Catherine Howard on 28 July 1540, ruling out Anna of Lorraine as a potential bride.

-She married René of Châlon, Prince of Orange on 22 August 1540 at Bar-le-Duc.
+Anna of Lorraine married René of Châlon, Prince of Orange on 22 August 1540 at Bar-le-Duc.
 They had a single daughter, Maria, born in 1544, who only lived three weeks and was buried in the Grote Kerk at Breda.